-If a subject has a missed visit and has not withdrawn from the trial, site personnel shallshould make all reasonable efforts to locate and communicate with the subject. including the following:
+If a subject has a missed visit and has not withdrawn from the trial, site personnel shall make all reasonable efforts to locate and communicate with the subject.

-Specifically, a A-minimum of (3) three telephone calls per missed visit to contact the subject shallshould be recorded in the source documentation, including date, time, and initials of site personnel trying to make contact.
-If these phone calls are unsuccessful, a letter should be sent to the subject to document lack of responsiveness to confirm the lost to follow-up status.
+Specifically, a minimum of (3) three telephone calls per missed visit to contact the subject shall be recorded in the source documentation, including date, time, and initials of site personnel trying to make contact.